Bangladesh–Ukraine relations

 Bangladesh–Ukraine relations refer to the bilateral relations between Bangladesh and Ukraine.
 Ukraine (then known as the Ukrainian SSR) recognized Bangladesh's independence on 24 January 1972.
-Ahmed Akbar Sobhan chairman of Bashundhara Group is the Honorary Consul General of Ukraine in Bangladesh.
+Ahmed Akbar Sobhan chairman of Bashundhara Group is the current honorary Consul General of Ukraine in Bangladesh.

 Agricultural cooperation

 Agricultural has been identified as a promising sector for cooperation between Bangladesh and Ukraine.
-In August 2011, the food minister of Ukraine Mykola Prysyazhnyuk paid an official visited Bangladesh to explore potential ways for cooperation in the agricultural field.
+In August 2011, the food minister of Ukraine Mykola Prysyazhnyuk visited Bangladesh to explore potential ways for cooperation in the agricultural field.
 Ukraine has shown interest to transfer its agricultural technology to Bangladesh.
 In 2011, Bangladesh signed an MoU with Ukraine for importing 100,000 tonnes of wheat at state level.
 In 2013 Bangladesh imported 200,000 tonnes of wheat from Ukraine on government to government basis.